-Part 1 Results The pattern of recent IB results at St. Clare's.
-Page 4 2 Final Destinations The universities to which our students go.
-6 3 Grading The grading system used by the IBO and St. Clare's.
-8 4 Choosing your subjects How to choose your programme of subjects for the IB Diploma.
+Part Page 1 Results The pattern of recent IB results at St. Clare's.
+4 2 Final Destinations The universities to which our students go.
+6 3 Choosing your subjects How to choose your programme of subjects for the IB Diploma.
 Use this in conjunction with Part 5.
-10 5 Subjects Information about the subjects we teach.
-11 6 Core elements of the IB Programme Creativity, Action and Service; Theory of Knowledge; Extended Essay; Personal Social & Health Education.
-17 7 Financial Assistance Scholarships and Bursaries for the IB Course.
-18
+8 4 Subjects Information about the subjects we teach.
+9 5 Core elements of the IB Programme Creativity, Action and Service; Theory of Knowledge; Extended Essay; Personal Social & Health Education.
+15 6 Grading The grading system used by the IBO and St. Clare's.
+16 7 The Pre IB Programme A description of The Pre IB Course.
+18 8 Financial Assistance Scholarships and Bursaries for the IB Course.
+19 9 How do I apply?
+19